authlete/authlete-java-sample-server/README.md

 The picture above indicates the 2 important points:

-1. **The sample server can delegate the part of processes to Authlete via its API.**
+1. **The sample server can delegate the part of process to Authlete via its API.**

-    In terms of implementing the services that supports OAuth 2.0 and OpenID Connect, it will be one of the most bothering and time-consuming parts to implement the process of validating a bunch of parameters that are given by client applications.
+    In terms of creating the services that supports [OAuth 2.0](http://oauth.net/2/) and [OpenID Connect](http://openid.net/connect/), it will be one of the most bothering and time-consuming things to implement the process of validating a bunch of parameters given by the client applications.
-However, the implementation of the sample server itself doesn't include the part of validation of the parameters that are given to its Authorization and Token API.
-Instead, it just delegates the validation task to Authlete, which processes the validation precisely based on the rules described in [RFC 6749](http://tools.ietf.org/html/rfc6749), [OpenID Connect Core 1.0](http://openid.net/specs/openid-connect-core-1_0.html) and other related specifications.
-This means that you can execute the accurate validation process without spending a lot of time implementing it.
+However, when the Authorization and Token API receives the parameters from its client apps, the sample server doesn't perform the validation by itself.
+Instead, it just delegates the validation task to Authlete, which processes it precisely based on the rules described in [RFC 6749](http://tools.ietf.org/html/rfc6749), [OpenID Connect Core 1.0](http://openid.net/specs/openid-connect-core-1_0.html) and other related specifications.

 2. **The sample server doesn't host data regarding authorization.**

-    As the picture above shows, Authlete hosts the data that are required for authorization processes, Then, the sample server doesn't have to design, implementation and maintenance of scalability and database.
+    As the picture above shows, Authlete hosts the data that is required for authorization processes.
+Then, the sample server is free from design, implementation and maintenance of scalability and database.

 # LICENSE